 Dunes, shipwrecks and desert elephants with Skeleton Coast Safaris

 Skeleton Coast Safaris offer four different route options that range from three to six nights.
 During a Skeleton Coast Safari clients are accommodated in the company’s own camps and lodges.
-During a safari clients will fly in to areas that are quite simply to remote or difficult to access by any other means of transport other than by aircraft.
+During a safari client will fly into areas that are quite simply too remote or difficult to access by any other means of transport other than by aircraft.

 Skeleton Coast Safaris are a unique and incredible way to experience the mystical desert-scapes of one of Africa’s least travelled countries, Namibia.